Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 And now, here they were at Daar’s coronation.

 ...Questions for later.
 Thurrsto stood up tall and straight as the Champions were called to order.
-He was in the honour guard’s second echelon, behind Loomi and Fiin---Highmountain and Stoneback were naturally at the front---and alongside Champion Myaku of Clan Emberpelt, who might just have nosed ahead of Fiin to be the second-largest gaoian present after Daar himself.
+He was in the honour guard’s second echelon, behind Loomi and Fiin - Highmountain and Stoneback were naturally at the front - and alongside Champion Myaku of Clan Emberpelt, who might just have nosed ahead of Fiin to be the second-largest gaoian present after Daar himself.

 That was *definitely* not traditional.
 Fiin was, in practical terms, a hulking specimen by either human *or* gaoian reckoning, yet Stoneback Champions were traditionally much larger.
 Most of his First Fang was at least half again his size, after all, and Daar, of course…